 Prodigals, his first play, made its official premiere with Twenty-Something Theatre at SFU Woodward’s Goldcorp Centre for the Arts in 2011 after a sold-out 2010 workshop production.
 He followed this up with Us & Everything We Own, which premiered in 2013 at the PAL Studio Theatre.
 In 2017, the Writers’ Trust of Canada awarded Sean a scholarship for Humber College where he was mentored by Giller Prize-winning novelist David Bergen (The Time in Between).

 Currently, Sean is at work on his first novel.
-He lives with his family in Toronto’s east end and works at NOW Magazine as a content strategist.
+He lives with his family in Toronto’s east end and works in digital communications for a clean energy think tank.

 Return to homepage